GROUP MEDICAL INSURANCE

 - Someone with back-office support to help throughout the life of the insurance policy.

-- You want a brokerage firm with a good team, not just a good salesperson.
+- You want a brokerage firm with licensed agents and a good team of insurance professionals, not just a good salesperson.

 Traditionally, yes.